flame-engine/flame/doc/images.md

     Image image = await imagesLoader.load('asd');
 ```

-But flame also offers to ways of using this class wihtout instantiating it yourself.
+But Flame also offers two ways of using this class without instantiating it yourself.

 ### Flame.images

-Simply singleton, provided byt the `Flame` class, is can be used as a global image caching.
+There is a singleton, provided by the `Flame` class, that can be used as a global image cache.

 Example: